Sanibel, Florida: Geography

-Sanibel is located at (26.439608, –82.080456).
 According to the United States Census Bureau, the city has an area of 33.16 sqmi, of which 17.21 sqmi are land and 15.96 sqmi (48.13%) are covered by water.

 Climate

 Sanibel Island, in southern Florida, has a tropical climate, with daily high temperatures ranging from 75 °F in midwinter to around 90 °F in the summer.
 The months of January through April (peak tourist season on the island) have the coolest temperatures, ranging from 75 °F during the day to a cool 55 °F at night, and very little rain falls on the island during those months.
 The island's summer heat and humidity, which have been recorded as high as 100 °F and 100% RH, are cooled by the sea breezes from the Gulf, and by almost daily afternoon and evening rain showers, which are responsible for much of the island's rainfall.
 The island gets most of its rain in June.
 The area is prone to being hit by tropical cyclones and hurricanes; the hurricane season starts in June, but most of the activity occurs in September and October.
 Local communities have "adapted to cope with these occasional storm threats."